Energy in Wales: Swansea tidal lagoon

 In 2015 a tidal lagoon for Swansea Bay was proposed, to generate electricity.
-However, in June 2018, the UK Government withdrew support for the plan due to independent study showing it to be not viable.
+However, in June 2018, the UK Government withdrew support for the plan as an independent study showed that it would not be viable.

-In January 2023, plans of a new Swansea tidal lagoon project called "Blue Eden" emerged but this time fully funded by the private sector.
-It would include an electric battery manufacturing plant, battery storage facility, a tidal lagoon in Swansea Bay with a floating solar farm, data storage centre, a green hydrogen production facility, an oceanic and climate change research centre.
+In January 2023, plans for a new Swansea tidal lagoon project called "Blue Eden" emerged, but this time fully funded by the private sector.
+It would include an electric battery manufacturing plant, a battery storage facility, a tidal lagoon in Swansea Bay with a floating solar farm, a data storage centre, a green hydrogen production facility, and an oceanic and climate change research centre.
 The project could start within 18 months.

 Morlais tidal stream

-The Morlais tidal stream project, on the west coast of Anglesey, could deliver up to 120 MW of renewable clean energy. £31 million was secured in 2022, for the first phase of construction, from the EU's European Regional Development fund via the Welsh Government.
-The onshore grid connection works were constructed in 2023, and Mark Drakeford officially opened the onshore substation in October 2023.
+The Morlais tidal stream project, on the west coast of Anglesey, could deliver up to 120 MW of renewable clean energy. £31 million was secured in 2022 for the first phase of construction from the EU's European Regional Development fund via the Welsh Government.
+The onshore grid connection works were constructed in 2023, and Mark Drakeford formally opened the onshore substation in October 2023.